 According to University of Maryland Medical Center, aromatherapists use lavender extensively for treating acne (2).

-2. Aids In The Treatment Of Eczema:
+2. Aids In The Treatment Of Eczema

 Eczema can be a very embarrassing skin condition, but only if one doesn’t have lavender oil handy.
 This is because the oil has the ability to relieve itching and reduce the symptoms of eczema (3).
 It also decongests the irritated areas on the skin by adding moisture, thereby accelerating the healing process.
+It is recommended that lavender be diluted in a carrier oil before using for this purpose.

-3. Can Detoxify The Skin:
+3. Can Detoxify The Skin

 Given the obnoxious variety of environmental toxins and other pollutants our skin is exposed to most of the time, it is not surprising to know that our skin’s health is deteriorating with each passing day.